aave/risk-v3/liquidity-risk/borrow-interest-rate.md

 ### Stable Interest Rate Model Parameters

+Stable rate parameters:
+ - $$U_{optimal}$$
+ - Base Variable Borrow Rate
+ - Variable Rate Slope 1
+ - Variable Rate Slope 2
+ - Stable to Total Debt Ratio

 The stable rate provides predictability for the borrower which comes at a cost, as the interest rates are higher than the variable rate.
 However the rate of a stable loan is fixed until the rebalancing conditions are met:

 1. Utilisation Rate: $$U_t > 95\%$$&#x20;
 2. Overall Borrow Rate, the weighed average of all the borrow rates: $$R_O < 25\%$$&#x20;

 {% hint style="info" %}
-The currencies the most exposed to liquidity risk do not offer stable rate borrowing.
+The assets that are most exposed to liquidity risk do not offer stable rate borrowing.
 {% endhint %}

 {% hint style="info" %}
 The base rate of the stable rate model corresponds to the average market rate of the asset.
 {% endhint %}

-Stable rate parameters:
- - $$U_{optimal}$$
- - Base Variable Borrow Rate
- - Variable Rate Slope 1
- - Variable Rate Slope 2

 ### V3 Interest rate Parameters
 The interest rate parameters for V3 markets have been deployed with 3 interest rate strategies calibrated per cluster of assets that share similar risk profiles.